Julian Grenfell: Military service

 Grenfell was commissioned in the British Army in 1907 and eventually attached to the 1st (Royal) Dragoons in 1910.
 He was initially sent out to India, where he enjoyed the big game hunting but found military service tedious and his fellow officers rather dull.
 He then moved with his regiment to South Africa, which Julian greatly disliked (he described South Africa as a landscape of endless scrubland dotted with tin huts, and no trees).
 By the summer of 1914 he was writing to his mother seeking her help to get him out of the army and back to Britain, having decided to move to a career in politics.
 When war broke out in August his regiment returned to the U.K. and were sent to Salisbury Plain for intensive training prior to deployment to the western front.
 It quickly became clear that the conflict had become bogged down in static trench warfare, with little or no role for the cavalry.
 Julian's unit became de facto infantry soldiers, and despite all the discomforts and dangers he continued to write upbeat letters to his family and friends.
 Julian became aware that lives were being regularly lost to German snipers.
 Using hunting skills he had developed at Panshanger, Julian taught his men how to crawl through no-mans land unseen, "steering by the stars" to attack the German front line trenches, and gain intelligence.

-For this, he was awarded a Distinguished Service Order in the 1915 New Year Honours; "Lieutenant The Honourable Julian Henry Francis Grenfell, 1st (Royal) Dragoons.
-On the 17th November he succeeded in reaching a point behind the enemy's trenches and making an excellent reconnaissance, furnishing early information of a pending attack by the enemy."
+For this, he was awarded a Distinguished Service Order in the 1915 New Year Honours;